jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-04-solution-design.md

 ### Data source connectors in Power BI

-Currently, Power BI allows to connect with over 130 different data sources. [^2] These data source connectors are natively build into Power BI and as such regularly updated by Microsoft.
+At the time of writing this text, Power BI allows to connect with over 130 different data sources. [^2] These data source connectors are natively build into Power BI and as such regularly updated by Microsoft.
 Further, Microsoft has a track record of continuously adding more data source connectors over time.

 With the following bullet points I want to note down important components and concepts regarding data connectors in Power BI:

 - Data sources are connected (queried) with **Power Query**.
-Extracted data is then transformed, combined and **imported** to the Power BI data model (see next chapter)
+Extracted data is then transformed, combined and **imported** to the Power BI data model
 - Power BI can easily connect with different data sources at the same time and combine the extracted data to an integrated data model
-- Besides the mechanism of importing data, it is also possible to use the **DirectQuery** method. [^6] With DirectQuery, there is no data imported to the dataset and data is queried each time a user interacts with a report (e.g. changes the filtering settings).This mode brings quite a few limitations and should be applied conciously.
+- Besides the mechanism of importing data, it is also possible to use the **DirectQuery** method. [^3] With DirectQuery, there is no data imported to the dataset and data is queried each time a user interacts with a report (e.g. changes the filtering settings).This mode brings quite a few limitations and should be applied conciously.
 In this book we will focus on the import mode which is far more relevant in practice than DirectQuery
 - Power BI can read entire folders containing many files with the same structure which are then combined to a single data table.
 This can be highly useful in practice to quickly consolidate and aggregate for example budget data stored in many different spreadsheets (in the exact same table structure)
 - Power BI can be connected directly with an operational source system (e.g. ERP) as the computational burden of the queries is fairly low and thus will - in general - not have an negative impact on the ERP's performance.
 Queries are only sent when a dataset is refreshed and data imported accordingly.
 In my practice of directly connecting dozens of ERP systems (without intermediate layer) I have not encountered a single problem ever
 - When connecting with a SQL database, Power BI will attempt to push data transformation steps as much as possible to the data source in order to unburden data processing within Power Query.
-This mechanism is called **Query Folding** [^3]
+This mechanism is called **Query Folding** [^4]
 - An important consideration is, whether a data source resides in an on-premise network (e.g. of the organization) or in a cloud network.
-In case of on-premise, the **Power BI Gateway** allows the Power BI Online Service (Microsoft 365 Cloud) to connect with the on-premise data source and refresh data in a given dataset [^4]
+In case of on-premise, the **Power BI Gateway** allows the Power BI Online Service (Microsoft 365 Cloud) to connect with the on-premise data source and refresh data in a given dataset [^5]
-- With Power BI **Dataflows**, data sources are connected and data is extracted directly in the Power BI Online Service. [^5] Dataflows can be a useful tool to prepare data tables which are used repeatedly in different datasets in a BI ecosystem
+- With Power BI **Dataflows**, data sources are connected and data is extracted directly in the Power BI Online Service. [^6] Dataflows can be a useful tool to prepare data tables which are used repeatedly in different datasets in a BI ecosystem

 ### Data architecture: Data warehouses, data lakes, data lakehouses

 Giving an overview of the components of a business intelligence solution would not be complete without a few words about data architecture.
 Therefore, I want to shortly discuss different variations of archicture which are currently relevant.

+*Please note, the topic of data architecture with implementation guidelines is discussed in much more detail in [<ins>chapter 8.1</ins>](/8.1/).*

 The **data wahehouse** (DWH) is an established method of storing structured data in a relational database.
 With an ETL process (extract, transform and load), data is prepared and loaded to the DWH.
 Subsequently, different datamarts are build upon the DWH with dimensional star models (we will discuss data models soon) which are then used as the base for BI applications and reporting.
 A DWH usually requires substantial investments and resources for the implementation, operation and change management.

-With the emergence of big data (incl. unstructured data) and machine learning applications, the **data lake** architecture became relevant.
-In a data lake, both structured and unstructured data is stored and unlike for the DWH, there is usually no or only little effort in keeping the lake tidy.
+With the emergence of big data (incl. unstructured data) and machine learning applications, the **data lake** architecture became more relevant.
+In a data lake, both structured and unstructured data (e.g. free text, audio, video etc.) is stored and unlike for the DWH, there is usually no or only little effort in keeping the lake tidy (from a central or governance perspective).
 Hence, costs are lower but so is reliability compared to the DWH.

 The **data lakehouse** is a new concept which tries to combine the advantages of cheap data storage in a data lake with the reliability of a data warehouse.
 In essence, a meta data and governance layer (which includes ETL pipelines) provides the required structure to the data stored in the data lake.
 Data residing in the data lake is accessed by various applications via this structural layer.
-Currently, it is difficult to tell if this model will succeed in corporate practice given its novelty.

 The following illustration summarizes the key aspects of these architecture variations: